JoshuaBearden/JoshuaBearden/README.md

 # Hi there 👋
 My name is Josh!
 I am studying computer science with a concentration in Machine Learning and Artificial Intelligence.
-Feel free to browse projects I have worked on in my quest of learning to code. 😄
+Feel free to browse projects I have worked on while on my quest of learning to code. 😄

 ## I'm currently...
 🔭 Working: on developing my coding skills at school, CodeWars, and freecodecamp.org